Fernando Villavicencio: Journalism career

 Villavicencio began his journalism career with El Universo in Guayaquil.
 During his investigative career at El Universo, he was critical of various governments including that of Gustavo Noboa, whom he accused of corruption.

 Villavicencio was the first to report about detailed security logs on Julian Assange that staff and security guards at Ecuador's UK embassy kept.
 In 2015, Cynthia Viteri and Villavicencio sent secret documents to WikiLeaks showing that Ecuador was using an Italian company to run a surveillance program that was spying on journalists and political enemies, in addition to spying on Julian Assange in the embassy.
 The New York Times reported that leaked chat logs from 2015 show that Assange and his inner circle were aware of the documents, which were not published by WikiLeaks.

 In December 2018, WikiLeaks alleged that Villavicencio was a "serial fabricator" involved in a story in The Guardian which claimed that U.S. President Donald Trump's former campaign manager Paul Manafort had met Assange in the Ecuadorian embassy.
 Whilst TheGuardian.com identified the story as having been written only by Dan Collyns and Luke Harding, the print edition mentioned Villavicencio's name as a third author.

 2022 attempted assassination

-In the early hours of September 3, 2022, he was the victim of an attack, his home was hit by bullets, for which he received the solidarity of a group of assembly members.
-The attack of which he was a victim was under investigation.
+In the early hours of 3 September 2022, he was the victim of an attack, his home was hit by bullets, for which he received the solidarity of a group of assembly members.